HaiderMalikk/Chess/README.md

 the bot knows from the value of pieces the queen is the best thing it can get then why even bother searching for more moves and more game states it already has the best move so the recursion stops and takes that move.

-If you want to play this Just download the folder and run the main file. i will be uploading a EXE soon online.
+If you want to play this download the folder and run the main file.
+I will be uploading an EXE online soon.